wang-zidu/3DDFA-V3/README.md

 [3DDFA_V3](https://arxiv.org/abs/2312.00311) uses the geometric guidance of facial part segmentation for face reconstruction, improving the alignment of reconstructed facial features with the original image and excelling at capturing extreme expressions.
 The key idea is to transform the target and prediction into semantic point sets, optimizing the distribution of point sets to ensure that the reconstructed regions and the target share the same geometry.

+## News

+* [06/14/2024] We provide a fast version based on [MobileNet-V3](https://arxiv.org/abs/1905.02244), which achieves similar results to the ResNet-50 version at a higher speed.
+Please note that if your environment supports ResNet-50, we still strongly recommend using the ResNet-50 version.
+(The MobileNet-V3 version is still under testing, and we may update it further in the future.)

 ## Getting Started
 ### Environment